-In collaboration with the Connecticut Department of Public Health, Yale University, Jackson Laboratories, and diagnostic laboratories across the state, we are conducting surveillance for SARS-CoV-2 variants of the lineage B.1.1.7 (first detected in the UK), B.1.351 (first detected in South Africa), P.1 (first detected in Brazil), B.1.427/B.1.429 (first detected in California), and variants of interest identified by the CDC.
+In collaboration with the Connecticut Department of Public Health, the Centers for Disease Control and Prevention, Yale University, Jackson Laboratories, and diagnostic laboratories across the state, we are conducting surveillance for SARS-CoV-2 variants.
 See the CDC’s webpage for more information.

 SARS-CoV-2 variants in Connecticut

 Table 1.
-Number and frequency of sequence-confirmed cases detected per variant in Connecticut.
+Number and frequency of sequenced cases per variant in Connecticut.

-- *Cumulative cases reported by the CDPH = the total cases for each variant that are confirmed by sequencing and reported by the Connecticut Department of Public Health.
+- *Cumulative sequenced cases = the total cases for each variant that are confirmed by sequencing and reported by the Connecticut Department of Public Health.

 - Variant of concern (VOC) = A variant for which there is evidence of an increase in transmissibility, more severe disease (increased hospitalizations or deaths), significant reduction in neutralization by antibodies generated during previous infection or vaccination, reduced effectiveness of treatments or vaccines, or diagnostic detection failures.